April is Citizen Science Month!

 With events for the whole family to enjoy, the MSU Science Festival explores topics ranging from the ordinary to the extraordinary.
 From astronomy to music, and chemistry to microbiology; scientists and educators across the state are eager to share the wonder of science, technology, engineering, art, and mathematics.

-Exciting April Science Events!
+Exciting April Science Events with GLADL!

 What’s the Weather Like on Mars?